Wiki · Organization · Last reviewed June 19, 2026

 Answer Engine

 Perplexity's importance comes from interface, not only model capability.
-It made the answer engine feel like a distinct category: the user asks a question, the system searches, synthesizes a response, and attaches citations.
+It made the answer engine feel like a distinct category: the user asks a question, the system searches or retrieves, synthesizes a response, and attaches citations.
 Britannica describes Perplexity as a conversational search engine that uses large language models to provide direct answers with source citations.

 That shift has value.
 It can make research faster, reduce query friction, and expose users to source links they might otherwise miss.
 It also creates a new trust problem.
-The citation layer can be useful evidence, but it can also become citation theater if the linked page does not support the specific claim, if the synthesis erases uncertainty, or if the user never opens the source.
+A citation proves that a link was attached, not that the linked page supports every generated sentence.
+The failure mode is not only hallucination; it is mis-grounding, where a real source is used to support a claim it does not actually establish.

 Products and Distribution